 A study of the principles of growth and development from conception through twelve (12) years of age.
 Specific attention will be given to the influences of family on physical maturation, cognitive development, social skills, and personality development.
 Major contributions from the leading authorities in the field will be emphasized during the study of each area of development.
-A nursery and preschool field experience is required.
+A family and community field experience is required.

-EDUC 3343 - Adolescent Development
+EDST 3343 - Adolescent Development